setms/book/docs/engineering-process/analysis.md

 ![Software Engineering Workbench](../img/sew-domain-story.png)

-A collection of those tools that cover the entire software development process is a Software Engineering Workbench (SEW).
+A set of such tools supporting the full software development lifecycle is a **Software Engineering Workbench** (SEW).
+A SEW should support and guide the software development process, helping teams adopt the right practices at the right time.

+Since professional software development is highly collaborative, a SEW must aid collaboration.
+The output of one member should flow effortlessly to the next, like a well-practiced sports team passing the ball.